animate-css/animate.css/README.md

 @import "animate.less";
 ```

-Check my sample`bootstrap.less` file for an example of how to implement this with your Bootstrap project.
+`bootstrap.less` file an example of how to implement this with your Bootstrap project.

 `animate.less` is 60kb and `animate.min.less` is 48kb.

+`animate.css` is 61kb and is an original copy by Dan Eden.

 ###Inside your HTML
 Add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!